butros10games/BattleBot/docs/commit_template.md

 # Commit Message Template

-This document provides a commit message template for the NatureTech project.
+This document provides a commit message template for the BattleBot project.
 Follow these guidelines to create clear and informative commit messages that align with our coding standards.

 ## Commit Message Format